ascarvarjalu/segments_to_shp/README.md

 This script reads `myData.csv` and converts it into a shapefile using the `pointstopath` tool available in QGIS (via the Processing Toolbox).

 **Note:**
-If you have trouble running the Python script directly, you can also copy and paste the code into the QGIS Python Console to execute it manually.
+If you have trouble running the Python script directly, you can also copy and paste the code, line by line, into the QGIS Python Console to execute it manually.

 ![image](https://github.com/user-attachments/assets/f5abce29-9978-4da2-bade-e8b99862090f)